You are here: home / about

 Founded in 1964, the Billie Barry Stage School has long been an Irish institution whose reputation for excellence is unique and unprecedented.
-Pupils from as young as 3 are treated to a curriculum that provides recreation, entertainment and education, and an illustrious list of professional entertainment alumni testifies to the school's achievements.
-The School is now run by Lorraine Barry, daughter of founder Billie Barry, and features Peter Beckett as Musical Director and Carla Purdue as School Secretary.
+Pupils from as young as 3 are treated to a curriculum that provides recreation, entertainment and education, and an illustrious list of professional entertainment alumni testifies to the school’s achievements.
+The School is now run by Lorraine Barry, daughter of founder Billie Barry, and features Peter Beckett as Musical Director, Robyn Hargadon (Lorraine’s Daughter) as assistant teacher and Carla Purdue as School Secretary.

 Lorraine Barry - Director

-With the Stage School's further development in mind, Lorraine introduced the highly successful Summer Theatre School in 1987.
-It has proven to be extremely popular among the students, and its talent showcase staged on the term's final day each year is a perennial audience favourite.
+With the stage school’s further development in mind, Lorraine introduced the highly successful Summer Theatre School in 1987.
+It has become a long standing tradition and it’s talent showcase staged on the final day is awaited with excitement by students and parents alike.

 The Billie Barry Kids are in constant demand and Lorraine is always kept busy devising and creating new works for performance.
-They feature annually in Concert at the NCH and in the Hallelujah concerts at the RDS.
-In addition to her many creative and administrative duties with the School, Lorraine also oversees the agency which books the Billie Barry Kids for appearances and performances in commercials, radio voiceovers, movie castings, press launches etc.
+They feature annually in The Gaiety Theatre Panto, in concerts at the NCH and in the Hallelujah concerts at the RDS and City West.
+In addition to her many creative and administrative duties with the School, Lorraine also oversees the agency which books the Billie Barry Kids for appearances and performances in commercials, radio voiceovers, movie castings, press launches etc

 Peter Beckett - Musical Director

 Peter is also the Musical Director for the Gaiety pantomime where his arranging and compositional skills have been brought to the fore.
-The forthcoming production of Cinderella will be his seventeenth year with the theatre.
+The forthcoming production of Little Red Riding Hood and the Big Bad Wolf will be his twentieth year with the theatre.